This is a blog about local democracy and health.

 The blog documents actions, reflections and ideas as they emerge.

-Strangely enough the current government has been better at articulating some of the issues that we need to address than recent Labour Governments.
+Strangely enough the coalition government was better at articulating some of the issues that we need to address than recent Labour Governments.

 So, we now have a strange situation where local services – in particular local government are under vicious attack.
 With the aggressive promotion of marketisation and of the strange concept of accountability driven through “choice” – how on earth is that meant to happen?